DWI Accident LawyersLast updated on: November 28, 2020

-If you have been injured in a drunk or impaired driving accident, or if you have a loved one who has been injured or killed in a drunk or impaired driving accident, you may be entitled to compensation for damages.
+If you have been injured in a drunk or impaired driving accident, you may be entitled to compensation for damages.
 At Zinda Law Group, our experienced DWI accident lawyers may help you seek the maximum compensation possible for injuries incurred as a result of the accident.
-We may not only fight to get you and your family the compensation they deserve, but also hold the negligent parties accountable.
 Our firm handles numerous DUI and DWI accident cases throughout Arizona, Colorado, New Mexico, and Texas.
-Call Zinda Law Group today at (800) 863-5312 for a 100% free case evaluation with our experienced DUI accident lawyers.
+Call Zinda Law Group today at (800) 863-5312 for a 100% free case evaluation with an experienced drunk driving accident lawyer.

 The Differences Between DWI and DUI